-The Corsa G+ uses 4 different versions of the new graphene compound on a single tire, which is quite a unique feature by itself.
+The Corsa G+ uses four different versions of the new graphene compound on a single tire, which is quite a unique feature by itself.
 Unfortunately, compared to the older Corsa, weight has gone up a bit to a claimed weight of 240 grams for the 25-622 Corsa G+ versus 220 grams for the older 25-622 Corsa CX III.
-I'm not sure why weight has gone up as it looks like they still use the same 320 TPI Corespun K carcass.
+I'm not sure why weight has gone up as it looks like they still use the same 320 TPI Corespun-K casing.

 |Supplied By||Bought in store|